 Little did Gucci and Zaytoven know but their ability to make quality music fast would catapult both artists to international stardom.
 What links the successes of West and this Atlanta-based super duo is simply the ability to make consistently high quality work in short amounts of time.

 If you want to become a successful beat maker then you have to be willing to work on your craft everyday.
-In my mentored online course for Soundfly, The Art of Hip-Hop Production, I break down the science behind making great hip-hop tracks.
+In my course for Soundfly, The Art of Hip-Hop Production, I break down the science behind making great hip-hop tracks.
 But knowing how to make beats is not enough to be a successful producer — you must also master your workflow so that you can create enough beats to turn your passion into a business.

 Check out the course trailer below, and sign up for the course here to become a better beat producer.
 For now, let’s talk about workflow.